-- Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: \$250 per self-enrollment and \$750 per family enrollment.
-The calendar year deductible applies to almost all benefits in this Section.
-We added "(No Deductible)" to show when the calendar year deductible does not apply

-Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure. - The calendar year deductible is \$500 per individual and \$1,000 per family for in-plan benefits. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.